-While this was likely a fictitious tale passed down through the years throughout the family, it exemplifies what Valente’s is all about; keeping family history alive.
+This humorous anecdote has been passed down through the years throughout the family and exemplifies what Valente’s Italian Specialties is all about; keeping family history alive.

 I was not born with a silver spoon in my mouth but it sure did feel like I was born twirling bucatini around a fork.
 Since I lost the matriarchs of our family, I have not stopped trying to get that feeling back.

-Valente’s brings all of that full circle.
-The memories of my mom and Nonna remain alive while my children, wife and I get to build new memories as we grow our family business.
+Valente’s Italian Specialties brings all of this full circle.
+The memories of my Mom and Nonna remain alive while my children, wife and I get to build new memories as we grow our family business.
 I could not wish for anything more than combining my passion for making food with my love for my family.

 Our first brick and mortar location is an homage to the corner stores from both Italy and South Philly, a small shop packed with cured meats hanging from the ceiling, meals made from traditional family recipes, and shelves packed with imported specialty items.